GuardianUI/storycheck/README.md

 The prerequisites section sets conditions which allow the test to execute from a deterministic blockchain state, which respectively allows for predictable results.
 Currently supported prerequsite is `Chain` at the top level with `Id` as a required parameter, and optionally `Block` and `RPC`.
 These parameters are passed to `anvil` to create a local EVM fork for the test run.

+### Default Prerequisites

+By default each test starts with `10,000 ETH` in the mock user wallet (same as anvil default test accounts).

+In order to fund the mock wallet with other tokens (e.g. USDC, DAI, NFTs), the `User Steps` section of the story file should begin with prompts that initiate the funding via front end interactions (e.g. Uniswap flow for ETH/USDC swap).

 ### Example 1.
 Etheremum Mainnet test

 The following example sets up a local fork of ETH Mainnet starting from the latest block using a default RPC.